ibois-epfl/TSlam/dev_log/README.md

 - We hit 100k!
 (But last time it crashed in 106XXX with a segmentation fault in the 3rd party library fbow :P)

 ![](./100k.gif)

+`Aug 01`
+- The map utilities (merge & optimization) is now a member function of Map.